svanheule/icecube-display/doc/icecube-display.md

 all 8 output ports, and not all ports have 4 strips connected in series.
 If ports with less than 4 strips are present, the available ports should be populated starting with the longest strips.
-In the example below, the 'front' module's first 7 ports have four strips, and the last port only has two.
+In the example below, the 'front' module's first seven ports have four strips, and the last port only has two.
-The 'center' and 'back' modules respectively have 4 and 7 ports used for four strips, and none on the last port(s).
+The 'center' and 'back' modules respectively have four and seven ports used for four strips, and none on the last port(s).

 \include display_config.json